 3. Rent and Security Deposit: $7,500 to $30,000

 - You must lease or purchase the business premises for the franchise location.
 In the franchisor’s experience, landlords typically give 1-2 months’ free rent, however, the franchisor cannot guarantee any landlord concessions.

 - If renting, your security deposit and rent will vary depending on factors such as size, condition, and location of the leased premises.
 The high cost estimate above reflects 3 months’ rent plus 1 month security deposit.

 - The franchisor recommends the size of the building space for your franchise to be approximately 5,000 to 8,000 square feet.
-The franchisor also recommends that you consider the building for your franchise to be located in a secondary rent location to also reduce costs associated with your monthly rent.

 4. Real Estate Improvements/Build-out: $0 to $250,000

 - The cost of the build-out of the premises will depend on what allowance, if any, is provided by the landlord.
 The low estimate is for an allowance sufficient to cover the entire cost of the build-out, and the high estimate is for no landlord allowance.